 What is Animal Assisted Therapy?

 At St. John’s Recovery Place we love animals.
-We have seen such an amazing positive impact pairing animals with our clients.
-Incorporating animal assisted therapy with some of our traditional treatments has had a huge impact on the well-being of our clients.
+We have seen such an amazingly positive impact on pairing animals with our clients.
+Incorporating animal-assisted therapy with some of our traditional treatments has had a huge impact on the well-being of our clients.
 A large array of studies over the past decade have proven that the special bond between animals and humans is extremely therapeutic.
-Animal assisted therapy has been proven to reduce anxiety and depression regardless of age.
-Studies have shown that these positive changes were in every client despite the length of therapy session, or the severity of symptoms.
+Animal-assisted therapy for drug and alcohol addiction recovery has been proven to reduce anxiety and depression regardless of client age.
+Studies have shown that these positive changes were in every client despite the length of the therapy session or the severity of symptoms.
 Overall, having animals around lightens up everyone’s mood at the facility, especially while going through what may be a difficult and rough time.
-We want clients to have as many opportunities to re-discover joy in life.
-Having animals around, most commonly dogs, help do just that.
+We want clients to have as many opportunities to rediscover joy in life as possible and believe that having animals around, most commonly dogs, help them to do just that.

 Animal Assisted Therapies and Addiction

-Today, animal assisted therapy (AAT) is used quite often to engage in interactions which can assist clients in re-establishing trust relationships with others, while improving their anxious feelings and stress levels.
-We have found it to be extremely effective in people suffering from anxiety, depression and addiction.
+Today, animal-assisted therapy (AAT) is used quite often to engage in interactions that can assist clients in re-establishing trust relationships with others, while improving their anxious feelings and stress levels.
+We have found it to be extremely effective in people suffering from anxiety, depression, and addiction.
 With AAT being so beneficial, we also integrate it with other therapies to treat various diagnoses.

-Since individuals going through the recovery process may have physical, emotional and mental challenges, animal assisted therapy can help to restore healing and a healthy lifestyle.
-The animal assisted program at SJRP understands that addiction can cause many people to feel lonely, afraid, angry, and depressed.
-AAT has proven to have a huge positive impact for recovering clients of all ages.
+Since individuals going through the recovery process may have physical, emotional, and mental challenges, animal-assisted therapy can help to restore healing and a healthy lifestyle.
+The animal-assisted program at SJRP understands that addiction can cause many people to feel lonely, afraid, angry, and depressed.
+AAT has proven to have a huge positive impact on recovering clients of all ages.
 Social, emotional and even cognitive functions improve when a client does not feel alone, and in the meantime, the client learns how to care and spend time with an animal.
 Having to be responsible for a four-legged friend, one feels sensible and caring towards the animal, possibly bringing out emotions, moods and behaviors they have not experienced in a long time.